 Utilizing a student-centered approach, the Ike and Letty Evans Academic Success Center, or ASC, supports engineering students by helping them overcome personal challenges while developing their unique strengths.
 The ASC fulfills this mission through tutoring, mentoring, learning centers, first-year instruction, academic advising and career awareness, so each student can reach his or her potential as a productive member of society.

-The College of Engineering’s Academic Success Center (ASC) is lighting the way for student success now and in the future.
+The center is lighting the way for student success now and in the future.
 For many first-year students, managing schedules, finances and academics can be overwhelming; hence, the primary goal of the ASC is to give students an individualized option with the mentors, advisers and training that will empower them to have a successful experience throughout college and beyond.

 The ASC staff provides academic advising for first-year and returning students to strengthen and improve upon their progress.
 The ASC also gives engineering students one-stop access to peer-to-peer tutoring, alumni mentoring, first-year instruction and diversity support programs, all designed to promote student success.
 These initiatives have been developed to welcome, empower and encourage students to reach their fullest potential.
 By providing a sense of belonging, the ASC staff help students navigate the pressures of college life and earn their degree.

 With group study stations, computer workstations, conference rooms, team building areas and multimedia flex rooms, the associated facilities have been developed to continually reinforce the discipline of working in a team setting.
 This teamwork modality helps ensure that students are fully prepared to join the rapidly changing workforce after graduation.